geohackweek/GoogleEarthEngine/_episodes/03-load-imagery.md

 // Chart annual time series of mean NDVI in watershed
-// Option 1: Straight to a chart object
+// Option 1: Straight to a chart object var chart = ui.Chart.image.seriesByRegion({
-// Can export chart data using pop out arrow on chart var chart = ui.Chart.image.seriesByRegion({
     imageCollection: modis,
     regions: watershed,